Laura Lee's dining & activity guide to the Olney-Baltimore-DC tri-city area

 Rockville and N. Bethesda along "The Pike":

-Vegetable Garden (vegetarian Chinese; quite a few of this style of restaurant around Rockville) on Rockville Pike near the N. Bethesda Marriott (south of Old Georgetown Road, North of Marinelli) and the restaurant next to it with Middle Eastern food is good, too.
+Vegetable Garden (vegetarian Chinese; quite a few of this style of restaurant around Rockville) was on Rockville Pike near the N. Bethesda Marriott (south of Old Georgetown Road, North of Marinelli) but is now in Leisure World in Silver Spring.
+The restaurant (that was next to it on Rockville Pike) with Middle Eastern food is good, too.

 Mamma Lucia (local Italian chain)